What Is New York-Style Pizza?

 The pizza is usually sold by the slice or as a whole pie, which is quite large— typically 18 inches—and is cut into eight slices.
-Customers often purchase a slice that is eaten on the go by folding it in half vertically.
-New York style pizza was traditionally cooked in a coal fired-oven, and while a few places still use that method, most places nowadays use a regular gas oven.
+Customers often purchase a slice to eat on the go by folding it in half vertically.
+New York-style pizza was traditionally cooked in a coal-fired oven, and while a few places still use that method, most places nowadays use a regular gas oven.

 Dozens of pizzerias in NYC go by the name Ray’s Pizza or its many iterations ("Famous Ray's Pizza," "Ray's Original Pizza," and "World-Famous Original Ray's Pizza") and are generally all independently owned, although a few have multiple locations.
 In 1959, Ralph Cuomo opened the first Ray's Pizza, in Little Italy, which closed in October 2011.

 New York-style pizza has more ingredients than a traditional Neapolitan pizza.
 Sugar and olive oil are usually added to high-gluten bread flour, yeast, and water to create the dough, which is hand-tossed.
 Some people say the unique flavor and texture of the crust occurs because of the minerals that are only found in NYC’s tap water.

 The heavily-seasoned cooked tomato sauce is typically made of olive oil, canned tomatoes, garlic, sugar, salt, and herbs like oregano, basil, and crushed red pepper, as opposed to the simple Neapolitan sauce, made from uncooked crushed tomatoes and salt.
 The cheese is always grated low-moisture mozzarella, not the fresh slices you’ll find on Neapolitan-style pizza.